celisun/Generalized-pooling-functions-CNN/README.md

-# Generalized Pooling Functions: Mixed&Gated Pooling in Convolutional Neural Networks
+# Generalized Pooling Functions: mixed and gated pooling in CNN

 My experiments here are based on the work done by Chen Lee, P.W.Gallagher, Z.Tu in their “Gneralizing Pooling Functions in Convolutional Neural Networks: Mixed, Gated and Tree”, 2015.